 Planning

-- Consider the psychological impact on employees who remain at the organization, as well as those who must facilitate downsizing, layoffs or redeployments
+• Consider the psychological impact on employees who remain at the organization and those who must facilitate downsizing, layoffs or redeployments.

 Implementation

-- Ensure the availability of resources to support the employee in dealing with the emotional fallout and subsequent job search
+• Ensure the availability of resources to support the employee as they deal with the emotional fallout and subsequent job search.

 Evaluation and correction action

-- Interview both those employees who are let go and those who remain about the perception of the company and leadership response to layoff or redeployment to gather feedback
+• Gather feedback by interviewing both those employees who are let go and those who remain about the perception of the company and leadership response to layoff or redeployment

 Review